-• Velocity distribution of the flow in the erosion head will be compared to those in a straight channel to explore the similarity of scour process in ISTD and real flow.
+- Velocity distribution of the flow in the ISTD was compared to those in a straight channel to explore the similarity of scour process in two different flows. - The CFD modeling of tsunami was calibrated by comparing the wave height history from CFD and those from the physical experiments.